 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-There are several important factors that can increase a woman’s chance of developing heart disease.
-These should be screened for and treated by your doctor:
+Several important factors can increase a woman’s chance of developing heart disease.
+Your doctor should screen and treat you for these:

 Studies of oral contraceptives done on pills that had higher levels of estrogen and progestin than the ones commonly used today show that women who used the high-dosage pills had an increased risk of heart disease, especially if they were heavy smokers.
 Oral contraceptives were also linked with an increase in risk of stroke in women who had high blood pressure and smoked.

-After menopause, women are more likely to have heart attacks than men.
-Women typically develop heart disease up to 10 years later than men, so it’s important to be screened for the risk factors for heart disease (such as diabetes, smoking, overweight, cholesterol, high blood pressure ) regularly.
+After menopause, women are more likely to have heart attacks than men are.
+Women typically develop heart disease up to 10 years later than men do, so it is important to be screened regularly for the risk factors for heart disease such as:

 1National Vital Statistics Reports, Deaths: Leading Causes for 2009.